 In short, yes.

 If you’re looking for a free video editor and video creation tool, Moovly is one of the best in the business.
 You’ll get access to tons of easy-to-use features that make creating original videos (video making, whiteboard animation videos, and animated sequences) accessible and easy for anyone.
 Moovly permits you to upload your own content, manipulate your video editing timeline, and access lots of editing tools.

 Have you ever used Moovly before?
 If so, we would love to hear all about your experience.
 Is there anything you think we’ve left out of this review?
 Let us know in the comments box below.
 We’d love to kickstart the conversation with you.
 Speak soon!

-Here are other related video editing software articles you may be interested in:
+Here are other related video editing software and video creation software articles you may be interested in: